 Hamburg residents will already know about this tiny, locally owned and operated scoop shop.
-After-all, it’s been adding to the village’s cuteness rating for 10 years now.
+After-all, it’s been adding to the village’s cuteness rating for over 10 years now.
 But they didn’t always make their own ice cream.
 And truth be told, it’s been getting better and better every year since they started out on the journey making their own line of hard ice cream flavors in house.
 This year was the year that it finally hit me, this sh*t is fantastic.

 Why?
 The creamy texture is on point, the freshness factor is at play, and whoever is making this stuff uses a heavy hand when adding chunks, which let’s be honest can make or break your experience.
 Unrelated to the ice cream itself, we love the vibe inside the small-town shop, plus the options in addition to the hard scoops are endless, including sundaes, flavored custards, waffle cones, too many toppings to count, handmade ice cream bars and pops, ice cream cakes, and more.
 No, really.